Famondir/Music-Suite/README.md

 ### Continuous Delivery

 Setting up a CI/CD pipeline is important to reduce the cycle time.
 This is important to enable small and fast fixes / adjustments / addons for software while minimising the thread of introducing new errors since the whole code is tested continuously when checked in.
-Thus, if there is no error reported (and the testcases are exhaustive) one could use the new code.
-It also can automate and document (make visible for everyone) a lot of preparation and cleanup processes.
+Thus, if there is no error reported (and the testcases are exhaustive) one could use the new code in a productive context.
+It also can automate and document (as in make visible for everyone) a lot of preparation and cleanup processes.

 As stated before the actions in a CI/CD pipeline might include all actions in the locally executed build pipeline.
 This is important to asure noone checks in locally untested code that would have errors e.g. in the unit tests.
 Within a CI/CD pipeline it is possible to run all tests again but on various OS and with various framework versions.

 Please find the [GitHub action file](https://github.com/Famondir/Music-Suite/blob/main/.github/workflows/test_and_lint.yml) in my GitHub repository.

 I was unsure if I should set up a local Jenkins server to keep everything local or if I should use GitHub actions.
-In a productional environment both would not run on your local computer but central so all team members check against the same system.
+In a productive environment both would not run on your local computer but central so all team members check against the same system.
 Finally I decided to use GitHub actions because the code should be in a GitHub repository for the final submission anyway.

 There even was a GitHub action pattern for [PyBuilder](https://github.com/marketplace/actions/pybuilder-action).
-But instead of trying to use the PyBuilder GitHub action I ended up with manually setting up a testing and a linting action.
-I seperated those two because the linting result is the same on each OS.
+But instead of trying to use the PyBuilder GitHub action I decided to manually set up a testing and a linting action.
+I seperated those two because the linting result is the same on each OS - so there is no need of executing it multiple times.
 But my unit tests should run on Windows and Linux as well as for multiple Python versions.

-For the unittests `xvfb` is needed because pyglet requires a display.
-Unfortunately xvfb is not working on Windows machines - thus I could not test my program there easily.
+It turned out taht for the unittests `xvfb` is needed because pyglet requires a display.
+Unfortunately xvfb is not working on the virtual Windows machines - thus I could not test my program there easily.
 Using the GitHub action [setup-xvfb](https://github.com/coactions/setup-xvfb) didn't fix the problems on the virtual Windows servers.

 During the testing I got a lot of mails informing me that there have been some errors while performing the defined actions.
 Good for a productive setting.
 A little bit annoying when you are new to this topic and are tinkering around a lot.
+Also I configures the test to only run if `.py` files have been changed not the `README.md`.

-The VS Code plugin for Github actoins is handy but would be better if one can see the partial logs locally not only the whole log (for partial logs you have to go to GitHub; though the link is provided as a button).
-The related [GitHub issue](https://github.com/github/vscode-github-actions/issues/15) was closed.
+The VS Code plugin for Github actions is handy but would be better if one can see the partial logs locally not only the whole log.
+For partial logs you have to go to GitHub; at least the link is provided as a button in VS Code.
+The related [GitHub issue](https://github.com/github/vscode-github-actions/issues/15) was closed without a result.

 ### Unit tests

-Unit tests are important for software developement because they eable to continuously test it.
-In test driven developement it is even standard to think on the test results (and implementing tests - possibly with mockups) before writing the code to test.
-This is important because it saves time later on when there is not only one thing to test but a thousand and helps to not forget a single bit - and thus reduces technical debt.
+Unit tests are important for software developement because they enable to continuously test it.
+In test driven developement it is even standard to think on the test results (and implementing tests - possibly with mockups) before writing the function to test.
+This is important because it saves time later on when there is not only one thing to test but a thousand and helps to not forget a single test - and thus prevents accumulating technical debt.

-Writing unit tests is easy if one follows a funcitonal programming paradigm.
-But the methods of calsses can be tested well as well.
-It gets harder if a function produces graphics that have to be compared should emulate user input in the GUI or check if sounds are played correctly / in harmony.
+Writing unit tests is easy if one follows a functional programming paradigm.
+But the methods of calsses can be tested easily as well.
+It gets harder if a function produces graphics that have to be checked should emulate user input in the GUI or check if sounds are played correctly / in harmony.

 While writing unit tests for my project I faced following questions: